albertfougy/Netmastery/docs/Network-Fundamentals/exploring-the-functions-of-networking.md

 Similarly, the internet follows a well-defined set of protocol rules, specifically designed for internet communication.
 These protocols dictate how data is transmitted between devices in networks and how devices communicate with each other.
 Industry-standard protocols are typically created by various networking or information technology organizations.
 Examples of such organizations include the Internet Engineering Task Force (IETF), the Institute of Electrical and Electronics Engineers (IEEE), and the International Organization for Standardization (ISO).

 The internet is a global infrastructure composed of many computer networks that follow standardized communication rules.
 It supports various data exchange services, such as email or file transfers.
-The protocols and processes of the internet are defined in a set of documents called Request for Comments (RFCs).
+The protocols and processes of the internet are defined in a set of documents called **[Request for Comments(RFCs)]( https://www.ietf.org/standards/rfcs/)**.
 These documents are maintained by the Internet Engineering Task Force and are freely available to the public.
 By following standardized protocols and processes, the internet allows devices and networks to communicate with each other in a reliable and efficient manner, making it one of the most important technological innovations of modern times.

-In the following examples, you will browse through some of the RFCs that you can find at [https://www.ietf.org/standards/rfcs/](https://www.ietf.org/standards/rfcs/).<br/><br/>

 ***Internet vs. Web***